joannagronkowska/joannagronkowska.github.io/_projects/1_project.md

     On the left, you can see the map of the Nord-Pas-de-Calais mining basin in northern France.
 On the right, the map of the Dolny Śląsk in Poland, the destination region for Migrants.
 </div>

 The migration of Polish miners and their families to France, especially to the northern coal basin, began in 1909 and continued until their repatriation after World War II.
-Part of this heterogeneous group settled in Dolny Śląsk, mainly for professional reasons.
+Part of this heterogeneous group settled in Dolny Slask, mainly for professional reasons.
 Today, the last witnesses to these events are the second generation of migrants.
 They have a huge impact not only on the customs and traditions that the re-emigrants still uphold, but also on the language they use, which has retained some dialectal elements, for example from Westphalia, where the first group that emigrated to France came from.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">